• HOME

 Can I travel in Burma before or after a cruise in Mergui Archipelago?

 You cannot travel in Burma under the entry permit granted for the Diving cruise.
-If you board MV Thai Sea in Ranong, Thailand, at the end of the trip you will return to Thailand.
 If you wish to visit Burma you must apply for a visa at the Burmese Embassy in your country or in Bangkok.
-There are also specialist travel agencies for Myanmar.

-However, you can join our trip in Kawthong if you are traveling in Myanmar previous to the diving trip.
+You can join our trip in Kawthong if you are traveling in Myanmar before the diving trip.
 Your Visa in Myanmar has to be valid for the lenght of your diving trip.
-Its quite complicated to reach Kawthong, though...

 >>>Back to the questions